minio/docs/source/reference/minio-mc-admin/mc-admin-update.rst

 Updates are Non-Disruptive
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-:mc-cmd:`mc admin update` updates the binary and restarts all MinIO servers in
-the deployment simultaneously.
-MinIO operations are atomic and strictly
+:mc-cmd:`mc admin update` updates the binary and restarts all MinIO servers in the deployment simultaneously.
-consistent and as such the restart process is non-disruptive to applications.
+MinIO operations are atomic and strictly consistent and as such the restart process is non-disruptive to applications.

-MinIO strongly recommends only performing simultaneous upgrade-and-restart
+MinIO strongly recommends only performing simultaneous upgrade-and-restart procedures.
-procedures.
-Do not perform "rolling" (e.g one node at a time) upgrade
+Do not perform "rolling" (that is, one node at a time) upgrade procedures.
-procedures.

 Examples
 --------

-Use :mc-cmd:`mc admin update` to update each :mc:`minio` server process in the
+Use :mc-cmd:`mc admin update` to update each :mc:`minio` server process in the MinIO deployment:
-MinIO deployment:

 .. code-block:: shell
    :class: copyable

    mc admin update ALIAS

-Replace :mc-cmd:`ALIAS <mc admin update ALIAS>` with the
-:mc-cmd:`alias <mc alias>` of the MinIO deployment.
+Replace :mc-cmd:`ALIAS <mc admin update ALIAS>` with the :mc-cmd:`alias <mc alias>` of the MinIO deployment.

+After running the command, answer yes to the prompt to confirm and process the update.

 Syntax
 ------